Multi-factor Authentication Scams

 If You Get Caught

 If you shared your login information under suspicious circumstances, such as via a Google form, your account has been compromised.
-Even if you don’t remember providing your login credentials, an unexpected Duo notification typically indicates that your password has been stolen.
+Even if you don’t remember providing your login credentials, an unexpected notification typically indicates that your password has been stolen.

-• Change your UMICH password immediately and follow the instructions at What to Do if Your Account is Compromised
+• Change your UMICH password immediately and follow the instructions at What to Do if Your Account is Compromised.

 • Carefully review the activity on any account that became vulnerable as a result of responding to the scam.